Leomelonseeds/UltimaAddons/README.md

 ### Other
 - You cannot make additional claims beyond 1 claim if you do not have a nexus.
 - You cannot create outposts or challenge if you do not have a neuxs.

+## Custom Enchantments
+The plugin also hooks into AdvancedEnchantments' API to provide the following custom effects:

+- CAPTURE: Drops a mob's spawn egg.
+Excludes boss mobs and those defined in the config.

+## Custom Items
+The plugin also provides some custom items and recipes that add some fresh gameplay elements to the survival experience.
+All recipes can be found by using the `/recipes` command in-game.

+### Weapons
+- Blaze Sword: Right-click to shoot 3 fireballs in quick succession.

+### Armor
+- Coming soon

+### Others
+- Diamond Chip: Like iron or gold nuggets, but for diamonds.
+Used for better economy integration, since Ultima uses a item-based economy with diamonds as its currency.